Chevy Corvette C6 ZR1 Duels Lamborghini Huracan In Rolling Race

 Join owners and enthusiasts discussing this topic at LamborghiniChat.com!

 The Lamborghini Huracan LP610-4 represents one of the last naturally aspirated supercars on the market.
 This blend of a high revving V10 engine with a modern dual-clutch transmission and torque-vectoring all-wheel-drive system is the perfect blend of new and old.
-The 5.2-liter V10 in the Huracan LP610-4 produces an impressive 602 horsepower and 413 lb-ft of torque.
+The 5.2-liter V10 in the Huracan LP610-4 produces an impressive 602 horsepower (448kW) and 413 lb-ft (559nm)of torque.
 From a standing start, the Huracan would almost certainly beat the C6 ZR1, but in a roll race, things get far more interesting.

 Source: Track Day